hyperledger/anoncreds-rs/wrappers/javascript/anoncreds-nodejs/README.md

 ## Requirements

-This has been tested extensively with Nodejs version `16.11.0` and `16.15.0`.
-Older and newer versions might also work, but they have not been tested.
+This library requires (and has been tested extensively with) Node.js version 18.x.
+Newer versions might also work, but they have not been tested.

 ## Installation